flutter/website/src/docs/get-started/web.md

 ## Requirements
 - [Install the Flutter SDK on your platform][Install Flutter].
 - [Install Chrome].
-Currently, debugging a web app requires the Chrome browser.
+Debugging a web app requires the Chrome browser.

-For more information, see the [web FAQ][].
+For more information, see the [web FAQ].

 {{ site.alert.note }}
   As of 1.12, Flutter has early support for running web applications, but you need to be running the `beta` channel of Flutter at present.
-  If you experience a problem that hasn’t yet been reported, please [file an issue][] and make sure that “web” appears in the title.
+  If you experience a problem that hasn’t yet been reported, please [file an issue] and make sure that “web” appears in the title.
 {{ site.alert.end }}

 ## Create a new project with web support